etingof/snmpsim/docs/source/documentation/addressing-agents.rst

 SNMPv3 mode
 -----------

-When Simulator is NOT running in *--v2c-arch* mode, e.g. SNMPv3 engine is used, similar rules apply to SNMPv3 context name rather than to SNMPv1/2c community name.
-In that case device file path construction would work like this:
+When Simulator is NOT running in *--v2c-arch* mode, e.g. SNMPv3 framework is used.
+In this mode, all SNMP versions can be served.

+The same filesystem mapping rules apply to SNMP community name, but also to SNMPv3 context name.
+The path to .snmprec file for fulfilling response is probed at these locations in the following order:

-1. *context-name / transport-ID / source-address* .snmprec
+1. *context-engine-id / context-name / transport-ID / source-address* .snmprec
-2. *context-name / transport-ID* .snmprec
+2. *context-engine-id / context-name / transport-ID* .snmprec
-3. *context-name* .snmprec
+3. *context-engine-id / context-name* .snmprec
+4. *context-engine-id* .snmprec

+The *context-engine-id* component is taken from SNMP Context Engine ID field of the SNMP command request.
+If it happens to be equal to local SNMP engine ID value, then the constant literal *self* will be looked up on the file system instead.
+Conceptually, *self* refers to the SNMP engine serving current request.

+One of the side-effects of supporting *context-engine-id* is to serve requests with empty SNMP context/community name  (i.e. *self.snmprec*).

-For example, to make Simulator reporting from particular file to a Manager at 192.168.1.10 whenever context-name is an empty string and queries are sent to Simulator over UDP/IPv4 to 192.168.1.1 interface (which is reported by Simulator under transport ID 1.3.6.1.6.1.1.0), device file *1.3.6.1.6.1.1.0/192.168.1.10.snmprec* would be used for building responses.
+For example, to make Simulator reporting from particular file to a Manager at 192.168.1.10 whenever context-name is an empty string and queries are sent to Simulator over UDP/IPv4 to 192.168.1.1 interface (which is reported by Simulator under transport ID 1.3.6.1.6.1.1.0), device file *self/1.3.6.1.6.1.1.0/192.168.1.10.snmprec* would be used for building responses.

 .. _sharing-snmprec-files: